edgelesssys/marblerun/docs/docs/building-services/gramine.md

 We provide the `premain-libos` executable with the [MarbleRun Releases](https://github.com/edgelesssys/marblerun/releases).
 It will contact the Coordinator, set up the environment, and run the actual application.

-Set the premain executable as the entry point of the Gramine project and place the actual entry point in argv0:
+Set the premain executable as [the entry point](https://gramine.readthedocs.io/en/v1.3/manifest-syntax.html#libos-entrypoint) of the Gramine application and place the actual entry point [in argv0](https://gramine.readthedocs.io/en/v1.3/manifest-syntax.html#command-line-arguments):

 ```toml
 libos.entrypoint = "file:premain-libos"